 The agreement regarding the NKS project is a public document

 The entire agreement regarding NKS is a matter of public record.
-SCC has had full access to and insight into the financial calculations and estimates during the tender process and the negotiations.
+Region Stockholm has had full access to and insight into the financial calculations and estimates during the tender process and the negotiations.
 Skanska has only requested that the underlying formulas in a specific Excel document be protected for reasons of intellectual property/copyright, since a lot of work has gone into the elaboration of these formulas and Skanska does not wish for its competitors to have access to this data.

 No tax evasion

 No tax evasion or aggressive tax planning has taken place in relation to the New Karolinska Solna project.
 There are no hybrid loans involved, and no tax revenues have disappeared from Sweden as a result of SHP’s partner being registered in Luxemburg.
 Skanska is a Swedish investor in the NKS project and pays tax in Sweden.
 Our partner Innisfree coordinates foreign investment funds.
 These funds pay tax in the country where they are registered for tax purposes.